-Part VII of the 2014 Annual Report provides information about petroleum inspection fee revenue obligations issued by the State of Wisconsin (State) in the form of bonds and extendible municipal commercial paper.
-Selected information is provided in this introduction for the convenience of the readers; however, all information presented in Part VII of the 2014 Annual Report should be reviewed to make an informed investment decision.
+Part VIII of the 2016 Annual Report provides information about petroleum inspection fee revenue obligations issued by the State of Wisconsin (State) in the form of bonds.
+Selected information is provided in this introduction for the convenience of the readers; however, all information presented in Part VIII of the 2016 Annual Report should be reviewed to make an informed investment decision.

-Total Outstanding Balance (12/15/2014) \$139,100,0 Amount Outstand 67,950,000 ing of Variable-Rate Obligations 71,150,000 tstanding Obligations in the form of Variable-Rat te Obligations 51.2% Ratings ^(a) (Fitch/Mood y's/Standard & Poor's) Senior Bonds AA/Aa2/AA EMCP F1+/P-1/A-1+ Authority Program Resolution for State of Wisconsin Petroleum Revenue Obligations, adopted by the Commission on Jamended and restated, and Chapter 18 and Section 292 Statutes.
-January 19, 2000, as Trustee/Paying Agent The Bank of New York Mellon Trust Company, N.A.: the Bonds (which by definition include EMCP), as well Paying Agent for the Senior Bonds.
-U.S. Bank Trust N serves as Issuing and Paying Agent for the EMCP. as Registrar and Security The Bonds are payable from, and secured by, the Petro Debt service payments on the Senior Bonds (which by interest payments on the EMCP) are payable from Petro deposited into the Redemption Fund created for the Se made for the payment of principal on the EMCP is juniof for the payment of debt service on Senior Bonds. definition include bleum Inspection Fees nior Bonds.
-The pledge Audit Report and APPENDIX A to this Part VII of the 2014 Annual Report rt includes the auditor's report and the audited financial statement.

-(a) The ratings presented are the ratings assigned to the petroleum inspection fee revenue obligations without regard to any bond insurance policy.
-No information is provided in the 2014 Annual Report about any rating assigned to any petroleum inspection fee revenue obligations based on any bond insurance policy.
+Total Outstanding Balance (12/15/2016) \$76,055,000 Amount Outstanding of Fixed-Rate Obligations 76,055,000 Amount Outstanding of Variable-Rate Obligations 0

+Amount Outstanding of Variable-Rate Obligations Percentage of Outstanding Obligations in the form of

+Variable-Rate Obligations 0%

+Ratings(a) (Fitch/Moody's(b)/S&P)

+Senior Bonds AA/Aa2/AA

+Authority Program Resolution for State of Wisconsin Petroleum Inspection Fee

+Revenue Obligations, adopted by the Commission on January 19, 2000, as amended and restated, and Chapter 18 and Section 292.63(9m), Wisconsin

+Statutes.

+Trustee/Paying The Bank of New York Mellon Trust Company, N.A. serves as Trustee,

+Agent Registrar and Paying Agent for the Bonds.

+Security The Bonds are payable from, and secured by, the Petroleum Inspection Fees.

+Debt service payments on the Senior Bonds are payable from Petroleum Inspection Fees deposited into the Redemption Fund created for the Senior

+Bonds.

+Audit Report and APPENDIX A to this Part VIII of the 2016 Annual Report includes the

+Financial Statement auditor's report and the audited financial statement.